-3 Major capture facilities include spreading grounds, dams/reservoirs, and debris basins that have footprints in the WA.
-5 spreading grounds, 1 dam/reservoir, and 4 debris basins are within the RH WA.
+3 Major capture facilities include spreading grounds, dams/reservoirs, and debris basins that have footprints within the WA.
+There are no major capture facilities within the SSMB WA.

 To inform this assessment, data and insights were drawn from a range of technical and planning sources, including applicable WMPs, Coordinated Integrated Monitoring Programs (CIMPs), and SCW Program Strategic Outreach and Engagement Plans.
-Additional context was provided by relevant local and regional plans, such as General Plans, Groundwater Sustainability Plans (GSPs), and climate adaptation strategies.
+Additional context was provided by relevant local and regional plans, such as General Plans and climate adaptation strategies.
 See Table 1-1 for direct links to these referenced documents.
-By integrating these diverse sources of information, the SCW Program is better positioned to support equitable, data-driven decision-making and to tailor strategies that respond to each WA's unique environmental, infrastructural and community conditions.
+By integrating these diverse sources of information, the SCW Program is better positioned to support equitable, data-driven decision-making and to tailor strategies that respond to each WA's unique environmental, infrastructural, and community conditions.